 air water from time to time?

-Here are some of my favourite wild swimming spots across Scotland.
+Here are some of my favourite outdoor swimming spots across Scotland.
 So, take the plunge!

 It was our third day on the West Highland Way and so far the hottest.
 After a steep climb up the Devil’s Staircase and a long descent to Kinlochleven, we were exhausted and sweaty and really needed something to cool us down.
 We arrived at our hostel in the middle of the afternoon, when the sun was still standing high, burning down.